Battle of Princeton: Mawhood overruns Mercer

 Mawhood ordered his light troops to delay Mercer, while he brought up the other detachments.
 Mercer was walking through William Clark's orchard when the British light troops appeared.
 The British light troops' volley went high, which gave time for Mercer to wheel his troops around into battle line.
 Mercer's troops advanced, pushing back the British light troops.
 The Americans took up a position behind a fence at the upper end of the orchard.
 However, Mawhood had brought up his troops and his artillery.
 The American gunners opened fire first, and for about ten minutes, the outnumbered American infantry exchanged fire with the British.
-However, many of the Americans had rifles which took longer to load than muskets.
+However, many of the Americans had rifles that took longer to load than muskets.
 Mawhood ordered a bayonet charge, and because many of the Americans had rifles, which could not be equipped with bayonets, they were overrun.
-Both of the Americans' cannon were captured, and the British turned them on the fleeing troops.
-Mercer was surrounded by British soldiers, and they shouted at him "Surrender, you damn rebel!"
-Declining to ask for quarter, Mercer chose to resist instead.
+Both of the Americans' cannons were captured, and the British turned them on the fleeing troops.
+Mercer was surrounded by British soldiers, and they shouted at him, "Surrender, you damn rebel!"
+Declining to ask for a quarter, Mercer chose to resist instead.
 The British, thinking they had caught Washington, bayoneted him and then left him for dead.
 Mercer's second in command, Colonel John Haslet, was shot through the head and killed.

 Cadwalader's arrival

 Fifty light infantrymen were in pursuit of Mercer's men when a fresh brigade of 1,100 militiamen under the command of Cadwalader appeared.
 Mawhood gathered his men who were all over the battlefield and put them into battle line formation.
-Meanwhile, Sullivan was at a standoff with the detachment of the 55th Regiment that had come to assist the 40th Regiment, neither daring to move towards the main battle for risk of exposing its flank.
+Meanwhile, Sullivan was at a standoff with the detachment of the 55th Regiment that had come to assist the 40th Regiment, neither daring to move towards the main battle for fear of exposing its flank.
 Cadwalader attempted to move his men into a battle line, but they had no combat experience and did not know even the most basic military maneuvers.
 When his men reached the top of the hill and saw Mercer's men fleeing from the British, most of the militia turned around and ran back down the hill.